Donna Brazile, the DNC, and Democratizing the Democrats

 Clinton supporters who reveled in her advantage here were short-sighted.
 Their favored candidate may be the one who’s shortchanged by this broken process next time around.

-Make primaries more open.
 The party should revisit its attitude toward progressive voters who aren’t registered Democrats.
 Open primaries — or, at a minimum, same-day registration as Democrats — could encourage millions of voters to participate in the party’s nomination process.
 Instead of seeing primaries as an “insider only” process, Democrats should see them as a recruitment tool — for activists, as well as voters.

 The DNC has the power to penalize state parties who handle their primaries in an undemocratic way.
 That includes New York state, where voters who want to switch their registration for the June 2018 primary vote had to register as Democrats by last October 23.